Opiates Addiction and Abuse

 Vicodin is a very commonly abused opiate.
 Hydrocodone medication is the most popularly prescribed drug in the US.
 The drug is an opioid and can be classified as a narcotic analgesic.
 As an opioid, Hydrocodone interferes with pain signals in the brain and leads to a change in the emotional reaction and the brain’s perception of pain.

 Hydrocodone is commonly prescribed as a pain reliever and can be found being marketed under the popular brand name Vicodin (a combination of hydrocodone and acetaminophen).
 Due to its potency, Hydrocodone is a habit-forming drug.
 Even if used according to prescription, the risk of developing a dependence on Hydrocodone is still high.

-A number of people addicted to Hydrocodone started out using the drug as treatment for managing pain and, along the way, became addicted to its euphoric effects.
-Use of the drug over a period of time will eventually lead toa tolerance to it.
+A number of people addicted to Hydrocodone started out using the drug as a treatment for managing pain and, along the way, became addicted to its euphoric effects.
+Use of the drug over a period of time will eventually lead to tolerance.
 Increased tolerance implies your body will require higher doses of the drug to feel the desired effects.

 Norco is a combination of hydrocodone and acetaminophen.
 It is a prescription medication typically administered for the relief of moderate to severe pain.
 But, because of its potency, using Norco recreationally or in amounts that exceed prescribed dose or length of prescribed use can easily result in tolerance and the development of an addiction.

 Norco is so potent that it can even lead to dependence if used according to prescription.
 The drug is typically abused for its euphoric high, which can last for several hours.